 Kowall’s bill – which will likely be heavily revised when reintroduced later this year – is an attempt to appease both commercial casino operators and tribal governments seeking tax and regulatory parity in an online gambling bill.

-Kowall is also ceding to tribal demands that online gambling legislation does not infringe on Indian sovereignty and self-governance.
+Kowall is also ceding to tribal demands that any Michigan online casino bill does not infringe on Indian sovereignty and self-governance.

 His draft allows tribes to apply for website licenses either as a commercial venture, licensed and tax by the state, or through IGRA as an amendment to tribal-state regulatory agreements, or compacts.

 “We’re working on trying to do something this year,” Dave Biswas, Kowall’s legislative director, said of ongoing meetings with commercial casinos, tribes and international online giant Amaya Inc., owner of the PokerStars website and a major proponent of the legislation.